sqot0/packsmith/README.md

 3. Create a new project or open an existing one.
 4. Add mods, manage versions, and configure client/server separation.

+# Building from Source

+To build Packsmith from source, follow these steps:

+1. Install Wails: Follow the installation guide at [https://wails.io/docs/gettingstarted/installation](https://wails.io/docs/gettingstarted/installation).
+2. Install pnpm globally: Run `npm install -g pnpm`.
+3. Build the application: Run `wails build`.
+4. The executable will be located in `build/bin`.

 # Contributing

 Packsmith is open-source and welcomes contributions!